cen_big-1

 Why children are so obsessed by experiencing hardline Victorian schooling, I do not know, but this is the place to do just that.

-Stratford: Discovery Children’s Story Centre
+Stratford: Discover Children’s Story Centre

 Leyton: KuKooLaLa Cafe and Marmelo